LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/objectives.md

 # Objectives

 * To encrypt an input value **(NFT description)** using Lit SDK & minting an NFT using that value as one of its metadata.
-* Upon fetching all the NFTs display their metadata (image & name) to all the users.
-But, display the encrypted metadata (NFT description) to **only** those users who have more than 0.1 MATIC in their wallet, using Lit SDK.
+* Upon fetching, the NFTs show their metadata (image & name) to all the users.
+But, show the decrypted metadata (NFT description) to **only** users with more than 0.1 MATIC in their wallet, using Lit SDK.

 ## Tech Stack